ajaytech/capmlevel1final/README.md

 git clone https://github.com/ajaytech/capmlevel1final.git
 ```

-### Step 2: If you don't have CAPM CDS install run below two commands
+### Step 2: If you don't have CAPM CDS installed run below two commands

 For this step NPM need to be present in your system, now Add Registery of SAP® NPM